LogoPixi’VN

-In visual novels, or other types of games, it is common to have the ability to select the game language.
+In visual novels and similar games, it is common to allow players to select their native language.

-In your Pixi’VN project you need to use external libraries to handle translations.
-So you are free to choose the implementation that suits you best.
+For your Pixi’VN project, you should use an external library to handle translations.
+This gives you the flexibility to choose the implementation that best fits your needs.

-The most used library and compatible with many frameworks is i18next.
+The most popular and widely compatible library is i18next.

 import i18n from 'i18next';